 So Willie goes on the road through the West Texan desert with two brothers, Curtis and Ben, to reach Best and bring her Pa to justice.
 This quest takes some unexpected turns in a YA book which combines a coming of age story with a dystopian western in an alternative history introspectively narrated by a young girl who rejects her femininity in order to survive in an apocalyptic, dust-filled world riddled with epidemic created demons and egocentric men trying to get ahead by taking advantage of anyone who can’t defend themselves (although there are a few good hearted souls scattered throughout the book).

-Three and a half stars and a thank you to Netgalley and Atria Books for providing this ARC in exchange for an honest review.
+Definitely readable with super short chapters, and, although somewhat predictable, this debut novel is worth a look.
+Four stars and a thank you to Edelweiss for providing this ARC in exchange for an honest review.